mtian6/LibraryTracker/README.md

 High Priority:

-- Admin login for WCS officers
+- Admin login for WCS officers (Brittany Kane)
 - Click to email students with overdue book reminders
 - Automatically email students with books due in x days
 - Request a Book